Rank 4 Premodular Categories: Preliminaries

 If $\det\(\tilde{S}\)\neq0$ then $\mcC$ is said to be modular and the additional identities

-are acquired, from which it is clear that $\tilde{S}$ and $T$ furnish a projective representation of the modular group $\SL\(2,\mbbZ\)$.\ \\ \ \\ $\mcC$ is said to be \textit{symmetric} if $\tilde{s}_{ab}=d_{a}d_{b}$ for all $a$ and $b$.
+are acquired, from which it is clear that $\tilde{S}$ and $T$ furnish a projective representation of the modular group $\SL\(2,\mbbZ\)$.

+$\mcC$ is said to be \textit{symmetric} if $\tilde{s}_{ab}=d_{a}d_{b}$ for all $a$ and $b$.
 One can view symmetric categories as completely degenerate premodular categories while modular categories are completely nondegenerate.
 It is between these two extremes that we will be focusing our attention and so we define a \textit{properly premodular category} $\mcC$ to be a premodular category that is neither symmetric nor modular.
 In this way, symmetric, properly premodular, and modular categories partition the class of premodular categories.

-\subsection{The M\"{u}ger Center and Finiteness}
+\subsection{The M\"{u}ger center and finiteness}

-\ \\ The braiding can be used to define the \textit{M\"{u}ger center} of a premodular category by \cite{Muger1}
+The braiding can be used to define the \textit{M\"{u}ger center} of a premodular category by \cite{M4}